 YUSU Policy Coordinator Jack Harvey commented: “University of York Students have voted to introduce a new Part Time Officer position, a Working Class and Social Mobility Officer that will be tasked with ensuring working class students are considered in decision-making.

-“The referendum saw 990 students vote, reaching the quoracy threshold of 5% of the
+“The referendum saw 990 students vote, reaching the quoracy threshold of 5 per cent of the student body.”

 However, the motion is subject to confirmation by YUSU’s Board of Trustees.
 If approved, elections for the post would be held in due course, likely at the same time as YUSU’s Sabbatical Officer and other PTO positions next term.